ayazilitas/abn-qa-backend-assingment/README.md

 #### CREATING A FRAMEWORK IN INTELLIJ (For Automation Testing)

-To automate the tests, an automation framework was developed following the Page Object Model in IntelliJ IDE.
+To automate the tests, an automation framework was created following the Page Object Model in IntelliJ IDE.
 The necessary RestAssured  library for automation were included in the pom.xml file.
 Two packages were created, namely 'Services' and 'Step_Defs.'
 In the 'Services' package, methods were written to execute the corresponding endpoints and assert their outcomes.
 It was verified that all the tests ran successfully.

 #### CLOSURE THE ASSIGNMENT